bhaveshneekhra/synthpop/README.md

 # synthpop_bharatsim

-* Install the synthpoppp library from github
+First, install the synthpoppp library from github

     Recommended: Install a virtual environment:

             python3 -m venv venv_for_synthpop
 	    source venv_for_synthpop/bin/activat

-* Use the following command to install the synthpopp library.
+ Use the following command to install the synthpopp library.

         pip3 install git+https://github.com/bhaveshneekhra/synthpoppp/